astropy/astropy/docs/install.rst

 .. note::

-    Building the documentation is in general not necessary unless you are writing new documentation or do not have internet access, because the latest (and archive) versions of astropy's documentation should be available at `docs.astropy.org <http://docs.astropy.org>`_ .
+    Building the documentation is in general not necessary unless you're writing new documentation or do not have internet access, because the latest (and archive) versions of Astropy's documentation should be available at `docs.astropy.org <http://docs.astropy.org>`_ .

 Dependencies